CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 If the missing notebook or smartphone reappears, it should be examined for possible tampering, eg. For example, whether screws have been opened or seals removed or the weight has changed from the original state.
 If the user himself does not have the necessary options for this or if there is a suspicion of manipulation, the respective device should no longer be used and handed over to a specialist for further examination.
 There should be a clear regulation as to how to locate the device during the journey.
 For a mobile storage device, the requirement of CON.7.M9 Secure Mobile Media Handling should be applied to ensure there are no malicious programs or malicious software on the recovered media.

 #### CON.7.M7 Secure Remote Access [IT Operations, Users]
 Because mobile IT systems are often operated in unmanageable environments, remote access to the institution's network requires the use of special mechanisms, procedures and measures that can protect IT systems.
 In particular, mobile VPN clients are exposed to a particular danger, since they are physically very easy to attack (eg theft, manipulation).
-If a VPN client is compromised, there is a risk that it will affect the security of the LAN.
+If a VPN client is compromised, there is a risk that this will also affect the security of the LAN.

 For the secure operation of the mobile IT systems, they must be provided with a secure basic configuration (see blocks SYS.2.1 General Client and SYS.3.2 Mobile Device Management).
 For foreign travel the following specific points have to be considered:

 * For the direct connection of mobile IT systems to the Internet, it is indispensable to protect them against attacks from the network by means of a restrictively configured personal firewall.
 The virus protection alone is not enough to ward off all expected attacks.
 * It is also essential to keep the software of the IT systems up to date and to import the necessary security patches in a timely manner.
-It makes sense to check whether personal firewalls, other security programs and security patches on the laptop are up-to-date before accessing the productive network.
+It makes sense to check whether personal firewalls, other security programs and security patches on the laptop are up-to-date before accessing the production network.
 * It is advisable to use automated tools to perform these checks automatically, so that in case of security deficiencies, access to the internal network can be rejected.
 * The Internet application programs installed on the IT system, especially the browser and e-mail client, should be operated with secure settings.
-For secure remote access of employees to the institution's own network, a secure remote access via VPN must first be set up, see also NET.3.3 Virtual Private Networks.
+For secure remote access of employees to the institutional network, a secure remote access via VPN must first be set up, see also NET.3.3 Virtual Private Networks.
 The VPN access must be cryptographically secured in order to prevent unauthorized listening between the terminal and the network of the institution.

 A mobile IT system can easily fall into the wrong hands.
 The connection to the internal network (the tunnel structure) should therefore not be automated, but only after an authentication.
 Users must have adequate credentials to successfully authenticate themselves to both the terminal and the network.